 - Choose a fresh orange or clementine.

 - Press cloves into the fruit in the pattern of your choice.

 - Some people use a toothpick to make the hole first, which is easier, especially on an orange.
 If you simply stick the cloves into the fruit, some will break.
 It’s easier to use the toothpick.

 - Place the finished pomander into a fancy dish as I have done here and voila – natural gift, an air freshener that will last several weeks.

 If you’d prefer to hang your pomander in the house or in your closet, the first step is to tie ribbon around it, making a loop at the top to hang it up.
 Then pierce the skin and place your cloves.

-I’ve read that pomanders were popular gifts in Colonial times.
+I’ve read that a pomander ball was a popular gift in Colonial times.
 Until recently, oranges were quite expensive.
 My dad used to tell us stories about Christmas in the 1920s and 1930s and how an orange was always the big treat left in his Christmas stocking.
 We always thought, “An orange?
 What’s the big deal?”
 Well until massive orchards and less expensive shipping made oranges available year-round, they really were quite a treat f or children.

 I can only imaging how expensive these homemade pomanders may have been for our Colonial ancestors.
 Today, enjoy the fresh scent of citrus and cloves, a natural gift you’ll love making and giving.